-In such a humid night I wonder if I am coherent.
-Alone in a bed at two in the morning has teeth and when you leave I am filled with visceral loneliness.
-It is always April when we meet.
-I ramble about sunny meadows, the way they smell of lavender and I talk about a painting that I am working on for you.
-I am acutely aware of the momentum of words and the tender touch of your hand between my thighs.
-My own hands are worn raw in search of common ground but I haven’t the words to not betray myself.
+In such a hot and humid night I wonder if I am coherent.
+Alone in this bed at two in the morning has teeth and when you leave I feel a visceral loneliness that I am certain is internal.
+It is always April here.
+I ramble about sunny meadows, the way the wheat smells of lavender, tell you again of the painting that I am working on for you and how it takes so long to dry.
+I am acutely aware of the momentum of our words and the tender touch of your hand between my thighs.
+My hands are worn raw in search of common ground but I haven’t the words to not betray myself.
 You have gifted me your history.
-The man in Berlin, that year you spent in Turkey.
-I am frightened by implicit trust, how can you have such faith?
+The man in Berlin, that year in Turkey.
+I am frightened by implicit trust, how can you have such faith in me?
 Still I consume all that you give as though each confidence is not an infringement.
-When I look into your impossible eyes all I really want is to get drunk, imprint my name upon your belly.
+When I look into your impossibly blue eyes all I really want is to get drunk, draw maps upon your belly.